 Plus, brazil nuts are very oily, which makes them great for creating those yummy kinds of nut butter, spreads, vegan cheeses, and delicious desserts.
 Here are a few brazil nut recipes: Brazil Nut Fudge, Brazil Nut Vegan Parmesan, Raw Coconut and Brazil Nut Truffles, or these Apricot, Goji, and Brazil Nut Bars.

-As if you needed another reason to include more leafy green veggies to your diet!
+As if you needed another reason to include more leafy green veggies in your diet!
 It turns out spinach may help alleviate stress symptoms on top of its many other health benefits.
 How does spinach relieve stress?
 It’s all about the magnesium.
 It’s been shown that “people with low magnesium levels (most of us, actually) are more likely to have elevated C-reactive protein levels — and research shows people with high CRP levels are more stressed and at a greater risk for depression.”
 Plus, stress flushes magnesium from your body, therefore resupplying a proper source is incredibly important!

 Spinach is also a wonderful and diverse ingredient.
 Get a proper helping of spinach every day with these recipes: Spinach Rice, Portabella Mushroom Gyro, Pistachio Cake, or these Spinach Blender Pancakes.